coin-or/rbfopt/README.rst

 they are backward compatible.
 In particular, the software is known to work with Pyomo version 4 and earlier versions of Scipy.

-The code is mainly developed for Python 3, but it also runs on Python 2.7.
-We recommend using Python 3 if possible.
+The code is developed for Python 3.7, but it currently also runs on Python 2.7.
+Since Python 2.7 has reached end-of-life in January 2020, we recommend using Python 3.7 or later.

 The easiest, and recommended, way to install the package is via the Python module manager pip.
 The code is on PyPI, therefore it can be